bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 ##  WHY TO BUILD ONE DAPP ON POLKADOT?

 Polkadot is a fast-growing ecosystem that enables cross-chain communication within its parachains.
-This interoperability and scalability will take blockchain technology to a new level; solving current problems such as high transition fees, rigid forks and low TPS.
+This interoperability and scalability will take blockchain technology to a new level; solving current problems such as high transition fees, hard fork and low TPS.

 In this tutorial I will explain how to develop and launch your dApp project on Polkadot.